mestn1y1/E-Pharmacy-client-_BE/README.md

-Use Swagger for API Testing
+Е-pharmacy Backend

+This backend powers the API for the e-pharmacy platform.
+It is developed using modern technologies and ensures stable and secure communication between the client application and the database.

-To test the API, you can use Swagger.
-Simply go to the Swagger link, where you'll find all available endpoints and be able to send requests and receive responses from the server.
+To test the API, you can use Swagger UI, accessible at: e-pharmacy-client-be.onrender.com/api-docs.
+There you will find a description of all available endpoints, and you can send requests and view server responses.